 Restrooms: Be very careful in public restrooms.
 Most public restrooms will regulate the number of people using the restroom at the same time, depending on the size.
 If there is no regulator or signage, volunteers should ensure girls take appropriate turns to maintain social distancing and that they wear their masks in the restrooms.
 It is ideal to have automatic flushers and sensory faucets to wash hands.
 If these are not available, girls and adults should get in the habit of using tissue or paper towel to open doors and latches, touching as little as possible.
 If the restroom is large, have girls use every other stall and avoid using stalls with a person in the stall next to them at the same time.
 Restrooms and toilets are fraught with germs normally, and more so now considering the contagion of coronavirus.

+In the event of a COVID-19 positive test result, do NOT contact the parents or troop members.
+Promptly contact Gateway Council in this situation.
 Let other volunteers know that council staff, NOT volunteers, will notify parents and others about a positive test result and that the tester’s identity is confidential.
-Remember that girl and volunteer health information is private and strictly confidential and should be only shared on a need to know basis with a council staff member.
+Remember that girl and volunteer health information is private and strictly confidential and should be only shared on a need-to-know basis with a council staff member.